the-events-calendar/the-events-calendar/readme.txt

 * Fix - Set proper timezone on block editor when creating a new event.
 [TEC-3543]
 * Fix - Prevent PHP error when using V2, the site home page at `Main Events page`, including events in the blog loop, and Pro is active.
 [ECP-361]
 * Fix - Resolve WordPress REST API authentication errors related to `null` returns.
 Props to @ahaurat [TEC-3539]
+* Language - 0 new strings added, 55 updated, 0 fuzzied, and 6 obsoleted

 = [5.1.4] 2020-06-24 =